-Fig. 5.105 Core collapsed levels calculated with ATHLET-CD 3.2 and 3.3
+Fig. 5.109 Core collapsed levels calculated with ATHLET-CD versions 3.2.1, 3.3.0 and 3.3.1

-The hydrogen generation is shown in Fig. 5.106.
+The hydrogen generation is shown in Fig. 5.110.
 The beginning of the oxidation at about 135 min agrees well with the pressure stabilization at this time, short before the pressurizer valve has been closed (139 min).
 The calculated start of oxidation excursion, at about 155 min, is slightly later than the estimated time point given in /TOL 88/.
 From the plant data a total mass of about 300 kg has been estimated before the quench phase, and 400 to 500 kg after it /KUA 89/.
-The calculation predicts 280 kg before pump transient and 320 kg at the end of phase 3.
+The calculations predict 280 kg before pump transient and around 320 kg at the end of phase 3.
 The calculated amount of hydrogen production during the quench seems to be underestimated, also according to experimental findings like in the QUENCH tests.
 During the first opening of the pressurizer block valve at time 192 min, about 30 kg of hydrogen are released to the containment.
-Fig. 5.106 also shows the contribution of melt oxidation (about 17%) to the total hydrogen production.
-Hydrogen generation during the relocation of melt into the lower plenum is not taken into account.
+Hydrogen generation during the relocation of melt into the lower plenum is not taken into account due to lack of available models in ATHLET-CD.
+The absence of the oxidation of the unoxidized material during relocation of melt to the lower plenum can explain the 100-200 kg less produced H2 mass compared to the estimated values.

-Fig. 5.106 Hydrogen generation calculated with ATHLET-CD 3.2 and 3.3
+Fig. 5.110 Hydrogen generation calculated with ATHLET-CD 3.2 and 3.3

-Fig. 5.107 depicts the fuel rod temperatures in the innermost core ring (ROD1) at different elevations.
-After trip of the pumps in loop A and inception of core dry-out at approximately 105 min, the core temperatures above the water surface steady increase continuously.
+Fig. 5.111 to Fig. 5.114 depict the fuel rod temperatures in the innermost core ring (ROD1) at different elevations.
+After trip of the pumps in loop A and inception of core dryout at approximately 105 min, the core temperatures above the water surface steady increase continuously.
 In the upper core regions, temperature escalation due to oxidation starts shortly before 155 min, until the failure criteria are reached, leading to melt formation and relocation.
 During the first quenching phase (pump restart) the upper core regions are refilled with water.
 Due to melt relocation and flow channel blockage, temperatures in the lower, central core region increase.
 The molten material is cooled mainly from the top.
 Quenching of this region is enhanced after the start of the high-pressure injection at 200 min.
+Here again, no measured data is available, therefore only comparison of the simulation results of different ATHLET-CD versions are shown.
+Larger differences can be seen between the versions, however, because the integral values are similar in all the calculations it only shows that the performed bugfixes and smaller developments can have a larger impact on local parameters.